transifex/txgh/README.md

 * **`tag`**: The Github tag to watch for new translatable content.
 If you want Txgh to watch all tags, use the special value "all".

 * **`webhook_secret`**: A user-defined string that Github will use to sign webhook requests.
 If present, Txgh will use this value to verify the authenticity of these webhook requests and reject those that are improperly signed.
 Make sure you use this same value when configuring the webhook in the Github UI.

 * **`diff_point`**: The branch to compare against when submitting new translatable content to Transifex, usually `master`.
 Set this option to enable diffing.
 If not set, Txgh will upload changed files in their entirety.

+### Gitlab Configuration

+* **`api_token`**: A valid Gitlab access token.
+The token should be generated by the user who has access to the relevant repo.
+In Gitlab, visit your account settings and generate a personal access token with all the read/write permissions https://gitlab.com/profile/personal_access_tokens

+* **`push_source_to`**: The slug of the Transifex project you want to push new translatable content to.
+The slug is basically the name of the project, but with URL-unfriendly characters removed.
+You can find the slug of your project by inspecting the URL on any Transifex project page.

+* **`branch`**: The Gitlab branch to watch for new translatable content.
+If you want Txgh to watch all branches, use the special value "all".
+By default, branch is `master`.

+* **`webhook_secret`**: A user-defined string that Gitlab will send in the headers for webhook requests.
+If present, Txgh will use this value to verify the authenticity of these webhook requests and reject those that are missmatching.
+Make sure you use this same value when configuring the webhook in the Gitlab UI.

+* **`diff_point`**: The branch to compare against when submitting new translatable content to Transifex, usually `master`.
+Set this option to enable diffing.
+If not set, Txgh will upload changed files in their entirety.